DmitriySalnikov/godot_debug_draw_cs/README.md

 ![icon](icon.png)

+# Obsolete!

+Use my new GDNative addon instead https://github.com/DmitriySalnikov/godot_debug_draw_3d

 # Debug drawing utility

 This is a debug drawing script, which you can setup as an autoload singleton.
 Written in C#, so only Godot Mono supported.

-Inspired by Zilann's addon for the GDScript https://github.com/Zylann/godot_debug_draw
+Inspired by Zylann's addon for the GDScript https://github.com/Zylann/godot_debug_draw

 ## Donations